Author has written 13 stories for Hunger Games.

 I have a Discord server for my verse, and I'm an admin for a larger SYOT server; PM me for the links if you want to join!

-Rules and Submission Info: bit . ly / lhfnp136 (Non-POV subs are still open!)
+Rules and Submission Form: bit . ly / ngdgu136

 Ruby Emerald has been president for over 35 years but spent most of that time figuratively trapped by her grandfather, unable to make any changes to the Panemian government or its hallmark institution, The Hunger Games.
 The twenty-five years that she spent effectively stuck to President Snow’s status quo jaded Ruby, but that all changed during the Fifth Quarter Quell, when she began having serious conversations with her son, Garnet, about her country’s future.
 To her surprise, Garnet shared many of the same progressive, idealistic opinions that she had when she was around his age.
 Suddenly, Ruby had a chance to make the changes in Panem she wanted to, and she could pass the country off to a successor who had the same ideals as she did.